eatrabyo/dads-5001-mini-project/readme.md

 ### Overall Tourist Arrivals in Thailand (2019 - 2022)
 * According to the **World Travel and Tourism Council (WTTC)**, travel and tourism contributed 21.6% to Thailand's GDP in 2019.
 * In 2019, tourism supported 8.9 million jobs in the country, which is around 21.5% of total employment in Thailand.
-* The number of international visitors increasing from 35.4 million in 2017 to 38.3 million in 2018.
+* The number of international visitors increased from 35.4 million in 2017 to 38.3 million in 2018.
-* In 2019, tourism generated revenue of around 1.9 trillion Thai baht for the Thai economy.
+* In 2019, tourism generated revenue of around 1.9 trillion Baht for the Thai economy.
 * The COVID-19 pandemic was officially declared by the World Health Organization (WHO) on March 11, 2020.
-The pandamic has significantly impacted Thailand's tourism industry, with the number of international visitors dropping by more than 80% in 2020 compared to the previous year as can be seen from the bar chart below.
+The pandemic has significantly impacted Thailand's tourism industry, with the number of international visitors dropping by more than 80% in 2020 compared to the previous year as can be seen from the bar chart below.
 ![overall_tourist_arrival](https://user-images.githubusercontent.com/92035314/226192653-db63a3b1-ebe4-438e-971f-586641cedc19.png)

 ### Overall Tourist Arrivals in Thailand by Region (2019 - 2022)